zimolzak/cv/README.md

 # Honors and Awards

+**Best of the best oral abstracts,** Society to Improve Diagnosis in Medicine, 10/2022.
+Title: "Implementation, validation, and mortality association of 2 cancer diagnosis digital quality measures."\
 **Most innovative use of data,** Baylor College of Medicine Datathon, April 2022.
 Project entitled "The association of biased language in medical text with diagnostic error."\